dauwhe/zero-labs/web-publications-explainer.md

 ## Proposed implementation of the abstract manifest concept

 How do we bind this collection of resources together?
 We need a list of the primary resources, with a default order.
-That's an ordered list of URLs, which can be semantically represented by the HTML ```nav``` element.
+That’s an ordered list of URLs, which can be semantically represented by the HTML ```nav``` element.

-Define the URL of a web publication to be the URL of this “index” document which contains the ```nav```.
+Define the URL of a web publication to be the URL of this “index” resource which contains the ```nav```.

 ## Motivations

 Why HTML?
 Why ```nav```?

 1. Ease of authoring.
 HTML is the lingua franca of the web.
-We shouldn't require an author to learn JSON to do something that HTML can do.
+We shouldn’t require an author to learn JSON to do something that HTML can do.

 2. Accessibility.
 WCAG requires [multiple ways](https://www.w3.org/TR/2008/REC-WCAG20-20081211/#navigation-mechanisms-mult-loc) to navigate multi-document web sites.
 A table of contents is a [primary way](https://www.w3.org/TR/2016/NOTE-WCAG20-TECHS-20161007/G64) to provide such navigation, and is available to assistive technology.
 CSS can help clarify the document structure, or help personalize for users (for example, providing high- or low-contrast options).